By Ben

 things to do in Tashkent

 Ascend 95 metres to the observation deck where you can soak in the panoramic views, and perhaps time your visit to catch a sunset that bathes the city in a golden glow.
-This tower is more than a landmark; it's a symbol of Tashkent's sky-high aspirations and a not-to-be-missed experience for any visitor.
+The tower is a symbol of Tashkent's sky-high aspirations and a not-to-be-missed experience.

-There are restaurants with a 360-degree view of the city.
+There is a restaurant with a 360-degree view of the city.

 Tip: Choose the right time to visit